-Go on a Brew and Distillery Tour
+9. Go on a Brew and Distillery Tour

 Microbreweries are popping up all over Virginia and there are plenty of places to sample the local ale.
 Some are walking distance from Virginia Beach and others are located out at Chesapeake Bay.
 The good news is there are free shuttles that take you out to the bay so you don’t have to drive.

 Top choices for samples and brewery tours in Virginia Beach are Back Bay Brewery, Green Flash Brewery, Chesapeake Bay Beach, Commonwealth Brewing Company, and Pleasure House Brewing.
 Now that’s a lot of microbreweries.
 Another interesting stop is a tasting at the Chesapeake Bay Distillery where you can sample their vodka.

-Take in the Food Scene
+10. Take in the Food Scene

 Virginia Beach has a burgeoning food scene that will excite any foodie traveller.
 From fine dining to diners and dives, Virginia Beach has it all.
 There are places like Commune that are run by farmers and follow the farm to table movement to a tee.